ludwig-ai/ludwig-docs/docs/examples/adult_census_income.md

 The `input_features` section describes each of the predictor variables, i.e., the column name and type of input variable: [number](../../configuration/features/number_features) or [category](../../configuration/features/category_features/)

 The 'combiner' section defines how the input features are combined to be passed to the output decoder.
 This example uses the [`concat` combiner](configuration/combiner/#concat-combiner), which simply concatenates the output of the input feature encoders.
+The combined data is passed through a three layer fully connected network of 128 cells in each layer with dropout regularization.

 Next the `output_features` are defined.
 In this example, there is one response variable called `income`.
 This is a [binary feature](../../configuration/features/binary_features/) with two possible values: " <=50K" or " >50K".
 Because thes values are not conventional binary values, i.e., "True" and "False", a feature specific preprocessing option is specified to indicate which string (" >50K") is interpreted as "True".
-A four layer fully connected decoder is specified for this output feature.
+A four layer fully connected decoder of 32 cells in each layer is specified for this output feature.

 The last section in this configuration file describes options for how the the [`trainer`](../../configuration/trainer/) will operate.
 In this example the `trainer` will process the training data for 5 epochs.
 The optimizer type "sgd" is the stochastic gradient descent method.